opentext/storyteller/docs/wasm/index.md

    - New *WebAssembly* backend in *LLVM* (upstream [clang](https://clang.llvm.org/) )
    - [ilwasm](https://github.com/kg/ilwasm) for [.NET CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language)

-Now we are going to describe both variants in more detail:
+In the following sections we are going to evaluate both alternatives and compare the results in detail:

 ## Attempt #1 - Emscripten